Skip to main content

 • an optional base URL for compatible providers

-• the encrypted API key for that page
+• either the encrypted API key for that page or a platform-provided LiteLLM route

 The configuration is page-scoped, so different status pages can use different AI providers or keep AI disabled entirely.